RipcordSoftware/libjsapi/README.md

 ![A JS generated Mandelbrot running under libjsapi](https://pbs.twimg.com/media/CEVOZlRWAAAt6-w.png:large)

-The window on the left is Firefox rendering a Mandelbot fractal, on the right is the `libjsapi` application running (mainly) the same JavaScript code.
+The window on the left is Firefox rendering a Mandelbrot fractal, on the right is the `libjsapi` application running (mainly) the same JavaScript code.

 ##Examples: